 “Corduroy” by Don Freeman is a classic in every way.
 I have been waiting to introduce it to my son because I knew my heart would be broken if he didn’t like it.
-It’s one of my very favorites from childhood and the simplicity of the story makes it as relevant in 2009 as it was when it was first published in 1968.
+It’s one of my very favorites from childhood.
+And the simplicity of the story makes it as relevant in 2009 as it was when it was first published in 1968.
 I remember being amazed by the thought of a stuffed bear coming to life and exploring a department store at night after it closes.
-The real message though is captured by the little girl and her statement that she loves him just the way he is even with a missing button, but she is fixing it to make him more comfortable.
+The real message though, is captured by the little girl and her statement that she loves him just the way he is.
+Even with a missing button.
+But she fixes it anyway, to make him more comfortable.

 What a fantastic and vital message for kids!
 My son loves this book.
 I won’t pretend that I had dry eyes when I finished reading it to him and he looked at me and asked “Read this one again?”.

 “Cowboy Small” by Lois Lenski is a cute cowboy book for the younger set.
 We have the board book edition and it’s been loved for a long time at our house.
 Although since our return from the Calgary Stampede it’s been read more constantly.
 The text is simple, the drawings are charming and the book covers all the basics of what a cowboys does day and night.
 My son loves that Cowboy Small has a guitar.
 He is also pretty fond of the part when he gets bucked off a bronco.